madlambda/nash/README.md

 system packages/libraries going to production and the required network configurations in every machine was maintained by well-know scripts.
 Today we know that this approach have lots of problems and the container approach is a better alternative.
+But Why?

 Before Linux namespace, BSD Jails, Solaris Zones, and so on, the sysadmin had to fight the global view of the operating